rtcovidlive/covid-dash/markdown/faq.md

 ## Who are you folks?

 Kevin Systrom and Mike Krieger are the co-founders of Instagram.
 Tom Vladeck is a data scientist and owner of Gradient Metrics.
-This project is not affiliated with with either Instagram or Gradient Metrics.
+This project is not affiliated with either Instagram or Gradient Metrics.

 ## Why did you create this site?